A Guide To City Services

 Recreation Centers/Facilities.
-The Recreation and Parks Department operates several recreation centers — Bradford Creek Golf Course, Greenville Aquatics & Fitness Center, Teen Center, River Birch Tennis Center, the Jaycee Park Recreation - Library Complex, C.M.
+The Recreation and Parks Department operates several recreation centers — Bradford Creek Golf Course, Greenville Aquatics & Fitness Center, River Birch Tennis Center, the Jaycee Park Recreation - Library Complex, C.M.
 Eppes Recreation Center, South Greenville Recreation Center, and Elm Street Gym/Center.
 Program information is available.
 Call 252-329-4567.

 Recycling.
 The City of Greenville and Pitt County encourage all citizens to recycle cardboard, newspapers, magazines, glass, plastic bottles, aluminum and bi-metal drink cans, and steel food cans.
 For a brochure with a list of tips and recycling sites, call the Sanitation Division of the Public Works Department at 252-329-4522.